tomasbjerre/git-changelog-lib/README.md

 -js, --jiraServer <string>                 Jira server.
 When a Jira server is
                                            given, the title of the Jira issues can be used in the changelog.
                                            <string>: any string
                                            Default:
+-mp, --mediawiki-password <string>         Password to authenticate with
+                                           MediaWiki.
+                                           <string>: any string
+                                           Default:
+-mt, --mediawiki-title <string>            Title of MediaWiki page.
+                                           <string>: any string
+                                           Default:
+-mu, --mediawiki-user <string>             User to authenticate with MediaWiki.
+                                           <string>: any string
+                                           Default:
+-murl, --mediawiki-url <string>            Base URL of MediaWiki.
+                                           <string>: any string
+                                           Default:
 -ni, --no-issue-name <string>              Name of virtual issue that contains